jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

+forward, and we will leave the analysis of those bothersome insiders and their misdeeds to the Privilege Misuse pattern section.
+The weakest
+links in the
+chain of inter
+connection
-forward, and we will leave the analysis of those bothersome insiders and their misdeeds to the Privilege Misuse pattern section.The weakest links in the chain of inter connectionFinally, as we review the big picture of how the threat landscape changed this year,8 we would like to introduce a new metric that we will be tracking going
+Finally, as we review the big picture of how the threat landscape changed this year,8 we would like to introduce a new metric that we will be tracking going